 Room acoustics are a major factor in microphone performance for any conferencing system.
 Effects on ceiling microphones are more prominent because the noise and reflection levels at the microphone position are higher in level when compared to the direct sound from the talker.

 As sound propagates through the air, it decreases in level.
 It is critical that the talker sound level received by the microphone is higher than the level of the acoustical noise in the room.
-This noise includes ambient noise from environmental controls, equipment in the room, noise from outside of the room.
+This noise may include ambient noise from environmental controls, equipment in the room, or noise from outside of the room.
 The most common source of noise is the building HVAC, but computers and A/V equipment with fans, street noise from outdoors, and noise from people outside of the room are all sources of noise that could negatively impact the performance of the conferencing system.
 It is critical to take a measurement in the room using a calibrated sound level meter to determine the "noise floor" in the room.
-The difference between the measured noise floor in the room and the level of the talker at the microphone is referred to as the "Signal-to-Noise Ratio".
-This ratio needs to be at lest 10dB, but should be closer to 25dB for optimal speech intelligibility.
+The difference between the measured noise floor in the room and the level of the talker at the microphone is referred to as the signal-to-noise ratio.
+This ratio must be at least 10dB, but should be closer to 25dB for optimal speech intelligibility.
 The recommended maximum noise floor for small conference spaces is between 35-40dBA (A-weighted sound level measurement).
 This level corresponds with the Noise Criterion range of 25-30.

 The noise floor measurement is simple and sound level meters are readily available and inexpensive models can be purchased.
 There are even apps available for phones and tablets that yield acceptable results.
 This table indicates the noise floor levels used by the calculator based on the Room Acoustics Setting parameter: